 For comparison, we mention the Schwinger mechanism in Minkowski space.
 In the flat limit where $a=1$ and $f=1$, (\ref{EQ3'}) with (\ref{j8}) reduces to

 This self-consistent equation for the electric field is what we need to solve.
-We show the numerical solutions below:

-As seen in FIG. \ref{e1-a1}, $E$ shows a damped oscillation whose amplitude approaches a finite value if the masses of charged fields are finite.
+We show the numerical solutions in Fig. \ref{e1-a1}.
+As seen in this figure, $E$ shows a damped oscillation whose amplitude approaches a finite value if the masses of charged fields are finite.
 This is because the suppression factor does not include the $f$ dependence in Minkowski space.